bethgelab/siamese-mask-rcnn/README.md

 - [x] Training code for MS COCO
 - [x] Evaluation on MS COCO metrics (AP)
 - [x] Training and evaluation of one-shot splits of MS COCO
+- [x] Training code to reproduce the results from the paper
 - [x] Pre-trained weights for ImageNet
-- [x] Training code to reproduce the results from the paper
-- [ ] Pre-trained weights for MS COCO and the one-shot splits
+- [ ] Pre-trained weights for all models from the paper
-- [ ] Code to evaluate models from the paper
+- [ ] Code to evaluate all models from the paper
 - [ ] Code to generate paper figures

 ## One-Shot Instance Segmentation